Suggester/Documentation/legal.md

 ## Security

-All data and bot services are protected by authentication and access is limited to a small subset of users (developers and, for some data, Suggester staff members).
+All data and bot services are protected by authentication and access is limited to a small subset of users (developers and, for some data, Suggester Staff members).
 If you believe you have found a security issue in one of our systems, **do not** post in a public chat.
 DM a Developer (`Brightness#0001` or `Ben!#0002`) with information and we will investigate.

+## Other

+Bots that help to manage the Suggester Discord server also store some information:
+**VoteBoat#1330**: Your user ID and the number of votes you have on each site **i18n#1614**: Content provided as translations for strings and your user ID for permission purposes **Suggester Support#5646**: DMs sent to the bot, your user tag, nickname (if any), account creation date and account age (only if/when you contact the bot by sending it a DM)

 ## Concerns
-If you have any concerns about the data we store or the functions of the bot, contact a member of the Suggester staff team via our support bot that you can find in the [support server](https://discord.gg/G5pEdUp).
+If you have any concerns about the data we store or the functions of the bot, please contact a member of the Suggester Staff Team via the [support server](https://discord.gg/G5pEdUp).
 We'll be more than happy to clear up any concerns you may have.

 !> If you would like your data to be removed from our systems, please contact one of the developers listed above and we'll help you out from there.